Frequently Asked Questions

 -

 Psychodynamic psychotherapy assumes that we get a blueprint about the world based on our experiences, especially when we’re young.
 This, combined with our inherent personality, contributes to our attachment style, our experience of emotions, and our relationship to ourselves.
-Through experiencing a trusting and consistent relationship with a therapist, we’re able to correct these attachment concerns, learn about ourselves, and expand our tolerance for different feelings.
+Through experiencing a trusting and consistent relationship with a therapist, we’re able to safely slow down and expand curiosity about ourselves.
 By getting to the real roots of the problem, we can make lasting change.

 My work is heavily informed by Attachment Theory and Interpersonal Neurobiology.
 This deepens my attunement to clients’ relational patterns, fostering lasting change through corrective emotional experiences while promoting insight into how one’s symptoms came to be.